ASG equipment - a few useful things on the airsoft field

 The water source and snacks

 Airsoft players usually don't value the water as they should, especially during short 3-4 hour games.
 Our hobby is dynamic and because of all the weight we're carrying, we need to drink a lot of water.
-I would recommend having at least a spare 1 liter of water in the equipment (or even more during heat days).
+I would recommend having at least a spare 1 liter of water in the equipment like a hydration system (or even more during heat days).
 Some high-energy snacks like bars, nuts or beef jerky are also recommended for both energy and morale increase.

 Paweł "Fishbonee" Napieralski